-Climate change has become an increasingly polarized discussion over the last decade, but America is not as divided on the issue as it may seem.
+Climate change has become an increasingly polarized discussion over the last decade, but America is not as divided as it may seem.

 Across the country, concern about climate change is growing.
-About 61% of Americans now report they are worried about global warming and 70% believe it will harm future generations, according to a national survey conducted earlier this year by the Yale Program on Climate Change Communication and the George Mason Center for Climate Change Communication.
+About 61% of Americans now report they are worried about global warming and 70% believe it will harm future generations, according to a national survey conducted in 2018 by the Yale Program on Climate Change Communication and the George Mason Center for Climate Change Communication.

 “We are seeing worry go up,” says Jenn Marlon, a research scientist at Yale’s School of Forestry who produces the Yale Climate Opinion Maps alongside other researchers from Yale, Utah State University and University of California, Santa Barbara.
 “We are not necessarily seeing stronger support for policies, and beliefs aren’t changing as fast as worry is.
 But worry is often the first thing to change.”